TheNewEconomy/VaultUnlockedAPI/README.md

 ## Building
 VaultUnlockedAPI comes with all libraries needed to build from the current branch.

+## Plugin Support
+While VaultUnlocked works with plugins that support the original Vault,

 ## Implementing VaultUnlocked
 Implementing VaultUnlocked is quite simple.
 It requires getting the Economy, Permission, or Chat service from the Bukkit ServiceManager.
 See the example below: